Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 ![_config.yml]({{ site.baseurl }}/images/Graph.png){: .align-center}
 {: refdef}

 Nodes can have vector attributes and edges can contain several information packed in a vector.
+Edge information doesn't necessarly have to include computed edges such as distances.
+It can e.g. include information on neighbouring nodes instead.
+This gives the flexibility of choosing how many neighbouring nodes can influence a given state.
+If you now think back about the generalisability assumpution you might notice predicting a state by the state of only it's neighbouring state doesn't necessarly include the notion of a "global geometry/tobology" and thus it enforces generalisability over different topologies and geometries.
+It also supports the generalisation over different resolutions and discretizations argument: Instead of of predicting states using a fixed amount of data points in a geometry, the state of each node can be predicted using a given number of